The Cell Phone Booster for Home Guide

-Once you know your outside signal strength, then the next step is to select the right booster for your situation.
+Once you know your outside signal strength, then the next step is to select the right cell phone booster for your home.

-Now that you've measured the outside signal strength, the next step is to choose the right booster for your situation.
-There are two main things that you need to think about when choosing a booster: the size of the area inside that you need to cover, and the networks on your carrier that you need to be boosted.
+Now that you've measured the outside signal strength, the next step is to choose the best cell phone signal booster for your home.
+There are two main things that you need to think about when choosing a signal booster: the size of the area inside that you need to cover, and the networks (2G, 3G, 4G HSPA+, 4G LTE) that you need to boost.

 Inside Coverage Area

-The outside signal strength that you recorded in your site survey is what determines the size of the coverage area from each booster.
-Basically, a more powerful booster can cover a larger area with boosted signal, while an entry level booster is going to cover a smaller area.
+The outside signal strength that you recorded in your site survey is what determines the size of the coverage area from each cell phone booster.
+Basically, a more powerful signal booster can cover a larger area with boosted signal, while an entry level booster is going to cover a smaller area.

-We measure the coverage area size in square feet, so the first thing to do is to determine how much of the house you need to cover.
-If it's the whole house, then that would be the total square footage of the house.
+We measure the coverage area size in square feet, so the first thing to do is to determine how much of the home you need to cover.
+If it's the whole house, then that would be the total square footage of the home.
 If it's one floor, such as the basement, then you would need to determine roughly how large that is in square feet.

 Once you've determined the square footage that you need to cover and know the outside signal strength, then you'll want to narrow down the boosters that will work for you.
-Navigate to the Signal Boosters for Home & Office category on UberSignal.com, and scan through the coverage area charts for each product.
+Navigate to the Cell Phone Boosters for Home category on UberSignal.com, and scan through the coverage area charts for each product.
 You'll want to narrow your search down to products that cover the area that you need with the outside signal strength that you have.

 For example: If you have a medium outside signal strength (-90 dB) and need to cover an area that is about 2,500 sq ft in size, then you would want to look at the weBoost Connect 4G Signal Booster Kit, which can cover that area and possibly a bit more with that outside signal strength.

-Now that you have the boosters narrowed down by coverage area, the next step is to make sure the booster you choose will boost the networks that you need.
+Now that you have the signal boosters narrowed down by coverage area, the next step is to make sure the home cell phone signal booster that you choose will boost the networks that you need.